HomeGuidesAPI ReferenceChangelog

 Ways to Create Accounts

-Users can create an account in the following ways.
-That is to generate a private key and the corresponding address.
+Users can create an account via the following ways.
+The essence is to generate a private key as well as the corresponding address.

 wallet> GenerateAddress